Matthew Arlington Batson: Military record

-Batson enlisted in the 2nd United States Cavalry on 9 April 1888.
-His motives for doing so remain obscure.
+Batson enlisted in the 2nd United States Cavalry on April 9, 1888.
 Over the next three years he served in troops M and G and attained the rank of corporal.
 Based on his service record and his marks on a competitive examination, the War Department offered him a commission as second lieutenant in the 9th Cavalry, one of two Regular Army cavalry regiments that consisted of black enlisted men led by white officers.
-He accepted on 2 August 1891.
+He accepted on August 2, 1891.
 He spent the next seven years in the 9th Cavalry, primarily in garrison.
 He married and started to raise a family.
 During the academic year 1894–95 he attended the Infantry and Cavalry School at Fort Leavenworth, Kansas.
 Three years later, during the Spanish–American War, he accompanied the 9th Cavalry to Cuba and participated in the V Corps' campaign against Santiago.
 He had a credible record in combat at San Juan Hill, but the experience left him disillusioned.
 He felt that officers who had done less than he had received promotion and recognition while he had received none.

-It was in this frame of mind that on 2 August 1898, Batson was promoted first lieutenant in the 4th Cavalry.
-Since 1891 promotion in the U.S. Army for all officers was by seniority in branch of service rather than by regiment.
-His promotion simply indicated that he was the senior cavalry second lieutenant in the Army at that time and that the next available vacancy at the grade of first lieutenant occurred in the 4th Cavalry.
+On August 2, 1898, Batson was promoted first lieutenant in the 4th Cavalry.
+Since 1891 promotion in the U.S. Army for all officers was by seniority in branch of service rather than by regiment, his promotion indicated that he was the senior cavalry second lieutenant in the Army at that time and that the next available vacancy at the grade of first lieutenant occurred in the 4th Cavalry.
 It did not constitute official recognition of his service in Cuba.

 Batson accompanied the 4th Cavalry to the Philippines, arriving in October 1898, and joined the VIII Corps, then occupying only the city of Manila and a small area around the Cavite naval base.
 Initially, the corps commander, Maj.
 Gen. Elwell S. Otis, assigned the regiment to the 1st Division, VIII Corps, then commanded by Brig.
 Gen. Thomas M. Anderson and subsequently by Maj.
 General Henry W. Lawton.
 Eventually, Otis assigned a few troops of the 4th Cavalry to the 2nd Division but kept the bulk of the regiment with the 1st Division.
 Batson's troop remained with the 1st Division.